Parti 51

 In 2016, the party was relaunched by a Saint-Georges-based lawyer, Hans Mercier.

-Becoming a state of the United States of America has been the primary purpose and goal of Parti 51 since its inception.
+Becoming a state of the United States of America had been the primary purpose and goal of Parti 51 since its inception.

 History

 Founded in August 1989, the party was led by Serge Talon throughout its first version.

 The movement presented 11 candidates in the general election of 1989 but obtained only 3846 votes, or 0.11% of the province's vote and no deputy in the National Assembly of Quebec.
 The average percentage of votes obtained by their candidates compared to the eleven constituencies represents only 1.27%.
 The scores range from 0.66% (Vachon) to 1.98% (Orford).
 The party mainly targeted English-speaking constituencies, competing with the Unity Party in six constituencies.

 In the spring of 1990, the organization requested its dissolution from the Chief Electoral Officer of Quebec (DGEQ), explaining that it no longer had enough members to form an executive council, it was enacted in 1991.

+During the 1990s, legal scholar Claude Laferrière became one of the most prominent advocates of the Parti 51 cause.
+While not involved in the original founding, Laferrière contributed significantly to the movement's legal foundation.
+He framed Quebec’s accession to the United States as a lawful constitutional alternative grounded in international law, post-colonial self-determination, and republican sovereignty.
+His interpretation emphasized the incompatibility of Crown-based Canadian federalism with Quebec's democratic aspirations, proposing instead that U.S. statehood offered greater institutional guarantees for language, law, and liberty.
+Laferrière's writings and outreach helped transform the movement from a marginal political idea into a juridically structured proposition, particularly through the now-defunct Star51.org platform.